TheryCN/ty-league-data-rest/README.md

 1. Spring Data REST

 1.1.
+Projection

+See `om.github.therycn.tyleaguedatarest.entity.projection.TeamAndLeagueProjection` and then query `http://localhost:8080/teams/1?projection=teamAndLeague`

+1.2.
 How to deal with foreign key :

 ```
 POST /match